Shormi5399/Cost-efficient-framework-and-Algo-for-EDVN/README.md

-# dynamic-karnaugh
+#  A cost efficient framework and algorithm for embedding dynamic virtual network requests
-Matlab code used for the paper "A Dynamic Embedding Algorithm for Wireless Network Virtualization"
+Matlab code implementation for the paper " cost efficient framework and algorithm for embedding dynamic virtual network requests"